 format-javadoc - formats the Javadoc per Liferay’s Javadoc guidelines.
 See the Javadoc Guidelines community wiki page for details.

-Next, let’s create a plugin using Liferay SDK from a terminal environment.
+You’re now familiar with the Plugins SDK’s structure and Ant targets.
+Next, let’s create a plugin using the Plugins SDK from a terminal environment.

 Creating Plugins with Liferay SDK